Skip to Content

 What’s new for water meters?

-• To book a water meter replacement appointment, please contact the Utilities department at 778-797-2246 or Book your appointment online
+• To book a water meter replacement appointment, please contact the Utilities Department at 778-797-2246 or Book your appointment online

 • If you have an existing meter inside your home, your water rates cover the cost of purchasing and installing the replacement meter.
-However, all first-time installations for new home construction, must have meters installed in an outdoor pit at the homeowner’s cost.

 To learn more about water meters, including where they're located, review our fact sheet or see our questions and answers section below.